tjb5698/dynamic-memory-management/README.md

 All the instructions for this lab are in the [Lab3.pdf](Lab3.pdf) file.

+# Due Date

+The due date for Lab is Tuesday, 9th of April, 11:59pm.

 # Submitting your code

 Make sure to push your last changes to your Github repositiory before the due date of the lab.
 Any changes made after it will not be taken into account.
 If you have any issue with Github, make sure to contact the Instrucor and the TAs early, as it will not be an acceptable excuse for being late.